 Subspace mapping describes a situation where observations are distributed alike as physical objects in the source and target domains, but where the features used to describe them in one or the other are different and related by an unknown change of coordinates.
 For example, an object seen from different angles, as per Lemberger and Panico [3].

-Methods
+Experimental Setup

 One of the most widely used datasets for studying domain adaptation is the Office-31 dataset [13].
 This dataset includes 4,110 images across 31 object categories captured in three distinct domains: DSLR, Webcam, and Amazon.
 These domains represent different imaging conditions: DSLR images are of high quality and resolution, whereas Webcam images are grainy and noisy.
 The Amazon domain consists of product images downloaded from the e-commerce platform, often featuring different backgrounds and lighting conditions.
 The domain shift represented in this dataset is covariate shift as the source input distribution does not equal the target distribution, however the relationship between the input and labels stay constant, represented as p(Y|X)The overall distribution of this dataset makes Office-31 a powerful dataset to test model robustness.